Canon 6D Mark II vs Olympus E-330

 Travel and landscape photographers will find it useful that the 6D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the E-330 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-330 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the E-330 from Olympus.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the 6D Mark II and E-330 can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Olympus E-330 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 6D Mark II and the Olympus E-330?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.